shaine/color-time/README.md

 });
 ```

-To retrieve the value of a color for a given day, call that method with arguments that are parseable by [moment.js](http://momentjs.com/).
+To retrieve the value of a color for a given day, call that function with arguments that are parseable by [moment.js](http://momentjs.com/).

 ```javascript
 var julyColor = redColorTime('Jul 1st, 2015', 'MMM Do, YYYY'); // #FF0000